Yobari-Timeliners/golubets/packages/golub/example/README.md

 ## Swift / Kotlin Plugin Example

-A downloadable example of using Pigeon to create a Flutter Plugin with Swift and Kotlin can be found at [gaaclarke/flutter_plugin_example](https://github.com/gaaclarke/pigeon_plugin_example).
+A downloadable example of using Golub to create a Flutter Plugin with Swift and Kotlin can be found at [gaaclarke/flutter_plugin_example](https://github.com/gaaclarke/pigeon_plugin_example).

 ## Swift / Kotlin Add-to-app Example

-A full example of using Pigeon for add-to-app with Swift on iOS can be found at [samples/add_to_app/books](https://github.com/flutter/samples/tree/master/add_to_app/books).
+A full example of using Golub for add-to-app with Swift on iOS can be found at [samples/add_to_app/books](https://github.com/flutter/samples/tree/master/add_to_app/books).

 ## Video player plugin